DataLab-Platform/DataLab/doc/features/general/remote.rst

 runtime.
 This mechanism allows to access the methods of the "processor" objects of DataLab.

-.. automodule:: cdlapp.core.gui.processor.signal
+.. automodule:: cdl.core.gui.processor.signal
     :members:

-.. automodule:: cdlapp.core.gui.processor.image
+.. automodule:: cdl.core.gui.processor.image
     :members: